dx-ted-emea/Azure-Resource-Manager-Documentation/README.md

 # Acknowledgements and contributors

 Feel free to join us on working on this project.
-Please refer to [GitWiki Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in case if you're not so familiar witk gitwiki markdown ( it's very powerful, but easy to read in raw code ).
+Please refer to [GitWiki Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in case if you're not so familiar with gitwiki markdown ( it's very powerful, but easy to read in raw code ).